matrach/img2unicode/README.md

 To see more eyecandy of photos, videos and plots, see the [matrach/img2unicode-demos repo](https://github.com/matrach/img2unicode-demos)

+## How it works

+`img2unicode` employs optimization with (Approximate) Nearest Neighbors.
+For each chunk of an image (i.e. 16x32 px), the tool basically selects a glyph (from a prerendered dataset) that optimizes both:

+- perceptual similarity (implemented as a pixel-by-pixel Euclidean distance between the blurred glyph template and the chunk),
+- visually matching edges (as you can see in the Obama example).

+The need to use ML arose from the need to support arbitrary Unicode glyphs.
+This is not easily portable while maintaining the rendering quality, because there is a lot of variability between rendering by different terminal backends (e.g., libvte, kitty, etc.) and fonts.

 # TODO

   - [ ] write more docs, document code